 an orc and a dragon a dragon is a pointer to an immutable

-other type of monster.
-I’ll call this the data-oriented solution.
+MonsterSpec for every other type of monster.
+I’ll call this the

 If all you want to implement is monsters moving around the dungeon and attacking the player, the two solutions have their minor pros and cons, but are mostly equivalent.
 The difference starts to appear when you add more features.
 The code-oriented solution solves the problem using code, so other related problems end up being solved with code as well.
 Likewise, the data-oriented solution makes data the solution to problems.

-to be integrated with the code build system, so that map data can stay binary compatible with the code.
-The
+data generation to be integrated with the code build system, so that map data can stay binary compatible with the code.

 So, Data-Oriented Solutions Win?

-MonsterSpec is just like a vtable that contains data instead of function pointers (and why not
+like a vtable that contains data instead of function pointers (and why not have both?).

 When using a language like C, a drawback of data-oriented architecture is that code can be statically checked but data can’t, so the data language needs to be simple.
 Not all languages have the same hard dichotomy of code-is-rigid-data-is-flexible.
 At the extreme is Lisp, where data is code and code is data – with the downside that not even code can be statically checked.
 Other languages have run-time reflection (e.g., Java) or compile-time reflection (e.g., D).
-Ultimately, though, choosing the right architecture for the job is what makes the program simplest.
+But being conscious of code versus data is important for simple, maintainable software.